- Porphyria is a group of diseases caused by problems with red blood cells that lead to a build-up in the body of

-There are many types of porphyria, with the 2 most common being:
+There are many types of porphyria, which are commonly divided into 2 categories:

 - cutaneous — mainly affecting skin

 - acute — mainly affecting the neurological (nerve) system

 The signs and symptoms of porphyria can vary, depending on the type and severity.
 Some people have no symptoms.
-Some go for long periods without any symptoms.
-Some people have quite a bit of trouble with symptoms.
+Some go for long periods of time without any symptoms, while other people have quite severe symptoms.